cloud66/help-old/_posts/how-to/1981-09-26-out-of-memory-errors.md

 1. Compile the assets on your own box and disable asset pipeline compilation on the stack going forward.
 2. Configure your code not to use asset pipeline pre-compilation and use live compilation (on-demand).
 [More information on Asset Pipeline compilation](/how-to/asset-pipeline.html).
 3. Resize your box to a bigger box either via a new stack, or [vertical scaling](/stack-features/vertical-scaling.html) if available.
+4. [Setup swap files on your server](https://www.digitalocean.com/community/articles/how-to-add-swap-on-ubuntu-12-04).
+This is automatically done for 512MB and 1GB DigitalOcean servers.
-4. Manually reduce memory usage on your server before deployments (ie. manually stop your webserver)
+5. Manually reduce memory usage on your server before deployments (ie. manually stop your webserver).
-5. Reduce memory usage on your server by limiting Passenger memory usage (using a [manifest file](/stack-features/manifest-files.html) to specify a value for reserved&#95;server&#95;memory)
+6. Reduce memory usage on your server by limiting Passenger memory usage (using a [manifest file](/stack-features/manifest-files.html) to specify a value for reserved&#95;server&#95;memory).